jajupmochi/graphkit-learn/README.md

 Linlin Jia, Benoit Gaüzère, and Paul Honeine.
 Graph Kernels Based on Linear Patterns: Theoretical and Experimental Comparisons. working paper or preprint, March 2019.
 URL https://hal-normandie-univ.archives-ouvertes.fr/hal-02053946.

 A comparison of performances of graph kernels on benchmark datasets can be found [here](https://graphkit-learn.readthedocs.io/en/master/experiments.html).

+## How to contribute

+Fork the library and open a pull request!
+Make your own contribute to the community!

 ## References
 [1] Thomas Gärtner, Peter Flach, and Stefan Wrobel.
 On graph kernels: Hardness results and efficient alternatives.
 Learning Theory and Kernel Machines, pages 129–143, 2003.